Here we explain the current state of building control legislation and how it affects Sunsquare products.

-Building works and construction projects in the UK currently require compliance with the relevant building control legislation.
-Rooflights are no exception and their performance needs to be understood and documented.
-The Construction Products legislation aims for products such as rooflights to be placed on the market with the right performance characteristics, which will enable builders to select the most appropriate product for their building works.
+Building works and construction projects in the UK must follow the relevant building control legislation.
+Rooflights are no exception and it's important to understand and document their performance.
+Construction Products legislation aims for products (rooflights included) on the market to list correct performance characteristics.
+This enables builders to select the most appropriate product for their work.

-Since 1 July 2013, the Construction Products Regulation (CPR) made it mandatory for construction products in the UK to be CE marked, presumably including Roof lights.
-To be CE marked the product must be assessed against a harmonised standard, or have a European Technical Assessment (ETA) issued before a declaration of conformity can be written and the CE mark issued.
-However, when there is no applicable harmonised standard and the manufacturer has not requested an ETA, then the product cannot be CE marked under the CPR.
+Since 1 July 2013, the Construction Products Regulation (CPR) made it mandatory for construction products in the UK to be CE marked.
+To achieve this, the product pass assessment against a harmonised standard, or have a European Technical Assessment (ETA) issued.
+Then it receives a declaration of conformity and the issue of a CE mark.
+When there is no applicable harmonised standard and the manufacturer has not requested an ETA, the product cannot be CE marked under the CPR.
 This is the case with glass rooflights.

-The Sunsquare policy has always been one of providing quality products- not cutting corners to reduce price - and sees the legislation working in favour of all companies providing quality products.
-Sunsquare has tried in the past to encourage standards that are fair to all and offer a level playing field that is clear for clients to understand.
+Sunsquare's policy is to provide quality products.
+We don't cut corners to reduce the price.
+We see legislation working in favour of all companies doing the same.
+We encourage standards that are fair to all and offer a level playing field that is clear for clients.

 Standards applicable to rooflights